Yukio Hatoyama: Cabinet

-After prime ministership
+Post-premiership

-After stepping down as prime minister Hatoyama continued to serve as a DPJ diet member.
+After stepping down as prime minister, Hatoyama continued to serve as a DPJ diet member.
 When Prime Minister Yoshihiko Noda introduced legislation to raise the consumption tax from 5% to 10% Hatoyama was one of 57 DPJ lower house lawmakers who voted against the bill.
 His membership in the DPJ was suspended for six months, subsequently reduced to three.

 Unlike some of the tax rioters, Hatoyama did not leave the DPJ to join Ichiro Ozawa's People's Life First party, but continued to act within the DPJ to fight against both the consumption tax increase and the restart of nuclear plants.
 On 20 July 2012 he addressed a crowd of protesters outside the prime minister's residence, saying it was premature to restart nuclear reactors.

 In the lead-up to the 16 December 2012 general election the DPJ announced that it would not endorse candidates who did not agree to follow its current policies, including the consumption tax hike and support for joining the negotiations to enter the Trans-Pacific Partnership.
 On 21 November Hatoyama proclaimed that he would retire from politics.
-Hatoyama was later expelled from the party.

 On 9 January 2013, Hatoyama expressed a government apology to the victims of Japanese war crimes in China during a visit to Nanjing.
 He also urged the Japanese government to acknowledge the dispute between the two countries concerning sovereignty of the Diaoyu/Senkaku Islands.

 On 21 March 2013, Hatoyama was appointed as the honorary chairman and a senior consultant of Hoifu Energy Group.
-The firm was named in the Paradise Papers, despite the leak "do not intend to suggest or imply that any people, companies or other entities included in the ICIJ Offshore Leaks Database have broken the law or otherwise acted improperly", according to a disclaimer of International Consortium of Investigative Journalists.

 In March 2015, Hatoyama visited Crimea and claimed that the referendum in Crimea was "constitutional."

+In August 2015, Hatoyama visited the Seodaemun Prison History Hall, where he knelt and bowed before a memorial to Korean independence activists killed by Japan during 1905-1945.
+He expressed his remorse for Japan's occupation of Korea.

-Hatoyama practices the Transcendental Meditation technique and delivered the Maharishi University of Management commencement address on 23 May 2015 and will be awarded an honorary degree of Doctor of Laws.
+Hatoyama practices the Transcendental Meditation technique and delivered the Maharishi University of Management commencement address on 23 May 2015 and was awarded an honorary degree of Doctor of Laws.

 Hatoyama continues to display his outspokenness after his retirement from politics.
-He is one of the most followed Japanese current/ex-politicians on Twitter and still regularly attempts to weigh in on current affairs.
+He is one of the most followed Japanese current/ex-politicians on Twitter and still regularly weighs in on current affairs.
+In 2023, he falsely claimed on Twitter that Ukraine was planning to launch a nuclear attack on Russia.
+He later apologized for what he said was a translation issue.

+In 2020, Hatoyama formed the Kyowa Party together with Nobuhiko Shuto He announced his intention to run for office in the next election.
+His former DPJ colleagues expressed irritation with him for claiming to form a party without any clear base of political allies.
+He stepped down from the party in September 2022.

+His son Kiichirō was elected to the House of Representatives as a candidate of the Democratic Party For the People in the 2024 election.

+On 3 September 2025, Hatoyama attended the 2025 China Victory Day Parade among other current and former world leaders.